Search by product name or hair type/concerns

 For your follicles to create radiant hair, they require your circulatory system to deliver a sustained nutritional supply.
 Vitamin E dilates your blood vessels and prevents platelet aggregation (blood clots), which would otherwise hinder blood flow — this allows blood to circulate through your body to your scalp to dispatch crucial follicle nutrients.

 Vitamin E is also a proven antioxidant, diminishing your body’s free radicals and reducing the oxidative stress that can lead to cellular damage to your skin, including the skin on your scalp, as you age.
 This focus on scalp health makes Vitamin E one of the best vitamins for long-term hair regeneration and fortification.

-If your hair is feeling lackluster and limp, you may be able to restore its health and look by eating a healthy diet, spending time outdoors, and taking a supplement like Better Not Younger’s Significant Other Hair Fortifying Vitamins.
+If your hair is feeling lackluster and limp, you may be able to restore its health and look by eating a healthy diet, spending time outdoors, and taking a supplement like Better Not Younger’s Significant Other Hair, Skin & Nails Supplement + Retinol Boost.